enioka/flowbox-spec/description.rst

 ================================

 It is a specific use case of standard application to application protocol.
+The only difference is that these messages are not forwarded to the underlying applications (since the targets are the agents, not the underlying applications).
+Another peculiarity is that administration to agent flows use a real agent ip address (dns entry) to bypass any load balancer.

-The only difference is that these messages are not forwarded to the underlying application.
-Administration is as a default in a pull configuration where the administration is strictly passive and waits for agent intiative to communicate with them.
+Administration is as a default in a pull configuration where the administration is strictly passive and waits for agent intiative to communicate.
 When configured as active with respect to (some) agents, the administration tool contacts the specified agents.

 General configuration model